airbytehq/airbyte/airbyte-integrations/connectors/source-facebook-marketing-api-singer/README.md

 **All the instructions below assume you have correctly activated the virtualenv.**.

+#### Create credentials
+If you are an Airbyte core member, copy the credentials in RPass under the secret name `source-facebook-marketing-api-singer-integration-test-creds` and place them into `secrets/config.json`.

+If you are a contributor, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/facebook-marketing-api) to generate an access token and  obtain your ad account ID.
+Then create a file `secrets/config.json` conforming to the `spec.json` file.
+See `sample_files/sample_config.json` for a sample config file.

 ### Locally running the connector
 ```
 python main_dev.py spec